 Sometimes they’ll just be a few motorhomes parked up or it can be dozens, especially in peak season in a popular place.

 French tourist offices have local maps that often show where Aires are located.
 They’ll also indicate if you can stay the night and if there’s a service point.
 These are usually free and easy to read as well as being up to date.
 It’s a fuss-free way of getting the most out of an area or region.

 Our favourite App is Campercontact .
 There’s hundred’s of Aires listed on the database throughout Europe which include: ratings; facilities and best of all directions.
-This App is produced by The Camper Club of The Netherlands, the largest in Europe, so it show’s official Aires rather than a mix of Aires and “rough or wild camping”.
+Also, this App is produced by The Camper Club of The Netherlands, the largest in Europe, so it has official Aires rather than a mix of Aires and “rough or wild camping”.